Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 **Log file**
 1. The run.log shows excution information etc.
-For a typical run of 1 sample, with 30x stLFR and 40x PCR free library, with 60CPU:
+For a typical run of 1 sample, with 30x cWGS and 40x PCR free library, with 60CPU:
 MegaBOLT: ~14hr
 non-MegaBOLT: ~45hr
 (Run time can be reduced by a batch run of multiple N samples, total time <= N*time_per_sample)